 Both tribes had to go to tribal council this week.

 Matt Dyson became the first person voted out of the game.
 The 35-year-year old traffic police officer struggled in the puzzle portion of the immunity challenge, which didn’t give the Contenders too much time in hitting the pieces off.
 On top of that, Matt went into tribal council and started to comment on how the women weren’t playing the game.
 Matt was wrong: the women were playing the game and they all decided beforehand to vote out Matt.

 The Champions went to tribal council in the second episode and after a tie vote, Survivor veteran Russell Hantz was the first “champion” to be voted out of the game.
 When it was leaked earlier in the year that Russell would be on the 2018 season, not too many fans were happy- including myself.
 Russell is one of the most notorious players in the US show’s history.
 He appeared on three seasons here in the US: Samoa, Heroes Vs. Villains and Redemption Island.

 I think this season is off to a good start.
-I feel like I haven’t talked a lot about what’s been going on but keep in mind, the season has just started (and I’m also a day late in posting this).
+I feel like I haven’t talked a lot about what’s been going on but keep in mind, the season has just started.

 I’ll see you all then.